Smettraux/Hugo/content/pages/about.md

 ---

 ## Hi
 I'm **Steve Mettraux**.
 I'm a media engineer from Switzerland.
-I studied web development, digital marketing strategy, brand developpment and UI/UX design at the HEIG-VD, in Yverdon-les-Bains.
+I studied web development, digital marketing strategy, brand development and UI/UX design at the HEIG-VD, in Yverdon-les-Bains.

 I'm currently working as a Digital Expert @[la Botte Secrète agency](https://www.bottesecrete.agency/), and as a freelance web developer.